guic97/githubRepositoryClone/README.md

 - Using HTML5, JS and Vue.js.

-- First step: Making the 1° header.
+- First step: Making the header.
 - Second step: Making the subnavbar.
+- Third step: Making the footer.